Wachira-glory/REST_APIs_PYTHON/README.md

 The School Management System is a comprehensive web application developed with Django.
 It is designed to streamline various school administrative tasks and enhance efficiency in managing school activities.
 Key features include:

-  *Course Management: Administrators can create, update, and manage the courses offered by the school.
+  +Course Management: Administrators can create, update, and manage the courses offered by the school.

   *Class Scheduling: Organize and schedule class periods to accommodate flexible timetables.